-One day later, a very 50s-sounding song, and one of the most enduring of the era, knocked Who Do Fools Fall in Love from number one.
-Whatever Will Be, Will Be (usually now known as Que Sera, Sera) has long since surpassed its original use, which was as a vehicle for Doris Day in the Alfred Hitchcock movie The Man Who Knew too Much.
 Songwriters Jay Livingston and Ray Evans specialised in writing songs for films, and really hit gold here.
-It may be sugar-coated (courtesy of perpetually squeaky-clean Doris), like most 50s pop, but the cheeriness belies there’s something lyrically deeper going on – often a key ingredient in some of the best pop music.
+It may be sugar-coated (thanks in large part to perpetually squeaky-clean Day’s signature vocal style), like most 50s pop, but the cheeriness belies there’s something lyrically deeper going on – often a key ingredient in some of the best pop music.

 ‘Que sera, sera’ doesn’t actually mean anything.
 Livingston and Evans created it from a mix of Spanish and Italian.
 The Italian phrase ‘Che sarà sarà’ (translated as ‘what will be, will be’) is carved into a wall in The Barefoot Contessa (1954), and the two songwriters decided to add some Spanish to the phrase due to the language’s popularity, and probably because it rolled off the tongue easier.

-Whatever Will Be, Will Be is now a standard, and it would be impossible to name all the cover versions.
+It would be impossible to name all the cover versions.
 My personal favourite has to be Sly & the Family Stone’s suitably strung-out recording from his 1973 album Fresh.
-Stone had a very tough future ahead of him at that point.
+Stone had a very tough future ahead of him at that point, making his version rather poignant.
 I also can’t let this blog pass by without mentioning a memorable advert from my childhood, in which the song was rewritten to sell McCain Steakhouse Grills.
 As you can see here, the new version was sang by a group of hungry builders in a van, and ends with the chorus changed to ‘We hope it’s chips, it’s chips!’
 God knows what Doris Day would have thought of it.

 Like Secret Love before it, the song won an Oscar for Best Original Song.
-It became something of a millstone around Day’s neck, as it became the theme tune to her sitcom The Doris Day Show in 1968, which she didn’t enjoy making.
-By this point her film career was stalling, and she was seen as a symbol of a bygone age.
-Since the sitcom’s end in the 70s, Day has lived a quieter life, but did release her first album in years in 2011, aged 89.
-These days, she runs several animal welfare organisations, using her celebrity status to raise awareness.
-A symbol of more innocent times, Doris Day is no doubt a living legend.
+However, despite its enduring popularity, it became something of a millstone around Day’s neck, as it became the theme tune to her sitcom The Doris Day Show in 1968, which she didn’t enjoy making.
+By this point her film career was stalling, the permissive society was at large and she was seen as a symbol of a bygone age.
+Threats of bankruptcy and the death of her husband Marty Melcher also took their toll.

 Written by: Jay Livingston & Ray Evans